 You must purchase residential or commercial property or properties or invest in approved development projects.

-You will find it harder to get permanent residence in Austria, Switzerland and the United Kingdom, but pluses of these jurisdictions overweigh the hardship of immigrating there.
+You will find it harder to get permanent residence in Austria, United Kingdom, but pluses of these jurisdictions overweigh the hardship of immigrating there.

 If you are not put off by larger distances, have a look at Canada or former British colonies in the Caribbean, Dominica, Grenada, Saint Lucia, St. Kitts & Nevis, Antigua and Barbuda, where governments welcome foreign investors.